pytest-dev/pytest/doc/en/example/parametrize.rst

         with expectation:
             assert (6 / example_input) is not None

-In this example, the first three tests should run unexceptionally, while the fourth test should raise ``ZeroDivisionError``.
+In this example, the first three test cases should run unexceptionally, while the fourth should raise ``ZeroDivisionError``.